 - Obtain a health certificate from your vet no earlier than 10 days before departure.

 - Make sure your pet has a collar ID with its name, your name, home address, and phone number.

 - If you will be using a crate, make sure it is large enough for your pet to stand, sit, and change positions.

 - Bring familiar toys or bedding to make your pet more comfortable in an unfamiliar environment.
 Maintain your dog’s regular feeding and exercise schedules, and stop often to let your dog stretch and urinate.

 - Sedatives and tranquilizers may be harmful to your pet.
 Drug it only if your veterinarian recommends it.

 - Don’t forget food and water bowls, a brush or a comb, towels to wipe muddy paws, and plastic bags.

 - Pets can experience breathing difficulties at high altitudes.

 - They may suffer from exposure to temperature extremes.
 Tarmac and cargo holds where pets wait—first to be loaded onto the plane and then for the plane to taxi to the runway, take off, or unload—are subject to extreme temperatures.
 Heat emanating from a cement surface, coupled with the heat from plane engines, can quickly cause heat exhaustion and dehydration.
 Even after the sun goes down, cargo holds can retain and emit heat.
-Delay can be a problem: The temperature in the cargo hold can become too hot (or too cold, depending on the season) when a plane waits at the gate or on the runway for extended periods.
+Delays can be a problem: The temperature in the cargo hold can become too hot (or too cold, depending on the season) when a plane waits at the gate or on the runway for extended periods.